What Atmospheric Scientists, Including Meteorologists Do

 - Report current weather conditions

-- Prepare long- and short-term weather forecasts by using computers, mathematical models, satellites, radar, and local station data
+- Prepare long- and short-term weather forecasts using computers, mathematical models, satellites, radar, and local station data

 The following are examples of types of atmospheric scientists: